3D EAU Studies

 Issues

-Ensuring the optimal performance of collective sanitation
+How to ensure the optimal performance of collective sanitation ?

 While Combined Sewer Overflows (CSOs) are essential components of the existing sewer system, their discharge must be closely monitored to prioritize investigations and investments aimed at ensuring the efficiency of the sewer network

-Hydraulic expertise of discharge points
+Hydraulic analysis of the discharge point

 0D/1D modelling